Wealthify doesn't support your browser

 This is entirely up to you and will depend on your personal circumstances.

-It may be worth considering when you’ll be able to get your pension – for example, with a personal pension, you can start drawing down from your pension when you’re 55.
-The State Pension, on the other hand, depends on when you are born and will be available when you turn 67 or 68.
+It may be worth considering when you’ll be able to get your pension; for example, with a personal pension, you can start drawing down from your pension when you’re 55 (57 as of 2028).
+The State Pension, on the other hand, depends on when you're born, and will be available when you turn 67 or 68.

 If you’re not sure when you’ll be able to afford to retire, then it may be worth speaking with a financial advisor.